laroche/private-geldanlage/optionen.md

 - Debit paid is the max risk.
 - [Calendar Options from Brent Osachoff](https://www.youtube.com/watch?v=ZlywocCHoG0)
    - Put Calendars benefit from a volatility increase.
 Delta neutral.
 Theta positive.
 Vega positive (long vega).
+- Best setup with the most premium is ATM.
+Other possibility is a bearish setup with delta 5 to 30.

 The Rhino Trade